 The WesGIS website is a resource for Wesleyan faculty, staff, and students.
 Use the resources on this blog to enrich your teaching and research with geospatial visualization and analysis and to find information about GIS news, resources, and workshops on campus.

 GIS allows us to answer question such as: How diverse is your neighborhood?
 How has the geography of US cities (like the Chicago lakeshore) changed over time?
 Where are the world’s endangered languages and what do they sound like?
 For examples, click on the links above or go to the Maps in the Media and GIS Blogs pages.

 Kim Diver (Ph.D., GISP) is the primary contact for GIS-related issues.
 One of Kim’s roles on campus is to promote the use of GIS and other technologies for geospatial data analysis and visualization across disciplines.
 Kim is available to consult with faculty and students on implementing GIS in teaching and research.
 Kim teaches an introductory GIS course with a service learning laboratory component, a second introductory course that focuses on GIS applications in the social sciences and humanities, and a project-based advanced GIS course designed to support faculty and student research.
 Contact information: kdiver; x-2610; Exley Room 427.

-Promoting the use of GIS in the liberal arts and sciences at Wesleyan is part of the Digital and Computational Knowledge Initiative (DACKI) and Advancing Technologies in Teaching, Learning, and Scholarship (ATTLAS) campus initiatives.
-For more information on the digital and computational knowledge initiative and the associated courses see http://www.wesleyan.edu/qac/dacki/index.html and http://dacki.blogs.wesleyan.edu/.
+Promoting the use of GIS in the liberal arts and sciences at Wesleyan is part of the Digital and Computational Knowledge Initiative (DaCKI) and Advancing Technologies in Teaching, Learning, and Scholarship (ATTLAS) campus initiatives.